sam-hosseini/freelancing-in-finland/README.md

 \* Taken from [SYT](https://syt.fi/wp-content/uploads/2019/02/2019_SYT_brochure.pdf)

 **Steps**:
-* According to [Federation of Unemployment Funds in Finland (TYJ)](https://www.tyj.fi/en/join-a-fund/membership-fees/), there's only one unemployment fund for the self-employed.
+* According to [Federation of Unemployment Funds in Finland (TYJ)](https://www.tyj.fi/en/join-a-fund/membership-fees/), there's only one unemployment fund for the `self-employed`.
 * Join [Unemployment Fund for the self-employed](https://syt.fi/).

 ### Consider buying health insurance